 Many have reverted to video and other online real estate presentation sites.
 Others have just given up until the Corona Virus shutdown ends.

 But will buyers be in the market after a period of unemployment and concerns about their financial situation for the rest of 2020.
 And Millennial buyers may stay put in their apartment rentals because the status quo is safer.
 They may even be on the hunt for cheaper apartment prices.
 Will apartment rent prices go down?
 The rent market is much more resistant to falling rent prices, but landlords are likely to see falling occupancy rates.

 - home prices unaffordable — buyers lose interest

 - stock market has a major correction or crash and retail investors take a big loss

-- Biden’s tax hike doesn’t go well with investors and they hide their money and don’t invest
+- President B’s tax hike doesn’t go well with investors and they hide their money and don’t invest

 - trade deficit with China becoming so painful a trade war begins